Connecting people. Strengthening action. Amplifying Pacific voices.

 The Oceania Freedom Network connects organisations, churches, practitioners, and advocates to strengthen regional responses to human trafficking & exploitation.

-Together we support collaboration, amplify Pacific perspectives and ensure the realities of our region are represented in national, regional and global conversations.
+Together, we foster collaboration, share expertise, and champion Pacific perspectives so that the unique realities of our region inform national, regional, and global responses.

 Join us to connect with others working to strengthen prevention, protection and collaboration across our region.